AwwCookies/AwwRC/README.md

 - k: Allows the client to use the `kill` command (not implemeted)
 - S: Allows the client to use SA commands e.g `sajoin` `sanick` (not implemeted)
 - i: Prevents the user from showing up on server user list (not implemented)
+- a: Marks the client as away (not implemented)